Can You Paint Vinyl Siding?

 How Should I Prep The Vinyl?

-You’ll want to start by cleaning and power washing the vinyl siding of any dirt, dust, mildew, etc. Use a general cleaning solution with a wire brush on your vinyl siding.
+You’ll want to start by cleaning and power washing the vinyl siding of any dirt, dust, mildew, etc. Use a general cleaning solution on your vinyl siding.
 Thorough cleaning with a power washer will ensure that your paint looks great and lasts longer.

 Next, you will want to cover anything that you don’t want to get color on.
 This could be an air conditioning unit, the windows, ledges, or door frames.
-Use painter’s tape to cover the edges of the siding and a cloth to cover any other items.
+Use painter’s tape to cover the edges of the siding and masking to cover any other items.

 Painting Vinyl Siding